Eshah7/analytics_cup_research/README.md

 ## Research Track Abstract(max.
 500 words)
 ### Quantifying the Unseen: Valuing False Runs with Expected Possession Value (EPV)
 #### Introduction
 Most popular analytics focus on possession and on-ball actions; the impact demonstrated through false runs (decoy movements to break defensive structures without receiving the ball) is undervalued and unmeasured.
 The challenge is to isolate the effect of a false run on the overall team success.
-A false run is difficult to identify in event data, yet it creates space by pulling defenders out of position, enabling teammates to exploit the resulting gap or incorrect marking.

 This research introduces a framework for detecting false runs and quantifying their impact using causal inference techniques applied to SkillCorner's tracking and dynamic event data.
 What would have happened if the false run never happened?
 I will compare the actual game states against "ghost" scenarios where runners stayed in their original positions, to measure the value added by off-ball movements.